moode-player/docs/setup_guide.md

 https://mpd.readthedocs.io/en/latest/protocol.html

 Deprecated REST API (http) commands.
-The following commands have been replaced by the equivalent commands above and at some point will not be supported.
-It is recommened to update scripts to use the new commands.
+The following commands have been replaced by the equivalent new commands above and at some point will not be supported.
+It is recommened to update your scripts to use the new commands.

 - vol.sh
 - coverview.php
 - libupd-submit.php
 - restart-renderer.php

-# 12. SSH COMMANDS
+## 5.2.
+SSH Commands

 moodeutl
 This command can be used for printing logs, status or for manipulating certain